vansh1702/TheHangerCompany/README.txt

 Updated Views/Movies/Index.cshtml for search bar Tested and not working.......
-Found the error as I didn't replace the movies with hangers, now working perfectly fine
+Found the error as I didn't replace the movies with hangers, now working perfectly fine After that I added search by type to the index view and made changes into Index.cshtml

+Now to start the Rating property